 The cash consist of bank balances.
-Cash and cash equivalents consit of cash and short-term deposits with original terms to maturity of less than ninety days.
+Cash and cash equivalents consit of cash and money market instruments with original terms to maturity of less than ninety days.

 The fair value of accounts receivable (except for amounts receivable on disposal of investments), cash and accounts payable approximates their carrying value given their current maturities.